 Faculty teaching graduate courses may choose to use either the following 10-point scale or the plus/minus scale when grading graduate courses.
 The scale that is chosen will be listed in the syllabus and those are the grades that will be given to the students.
 All A + grades will be converted by ASU to a 4.0 in the system for calculating the cumulative GPA, per ASU policy.
-Edson College of Nursing and Health Innovation graduate program grading guidelines allow for a B- in individual course/assignments (C+ or lower is not allowed on the plan of study IPOS).
-An overall GPA of 3.0 is required in the graduate certificate, masters, and doctoral programs.
-Students whose overall GPA falls below 3.0 are considered on probation and in danger of failing their program.
+Edson College of Nursing and Health Innovation graduate program grading guidelines allow for a C in individual courses/assignments (C or lower is not allowed on the Applied Project course).
+A cumulative GPA, iPOS GPA and Graduate GPA of 3.0 is required in the graduate certificate, masters, and doctoral programs.
+Students whose GPA falls below 3.0 are considered on probation and in danger of failing their program.

-Regular grading scale
+Regular grading scale:

-Α 90-100 4.0
+A 90-100 4.0

 В 80-89 3.0

-С 70-79 - Course Repeat 2.0
+С 70-79 2.0

 D 60-69 - Course Repeat 1.0

 Е 59 or below - Course repeat 0.0

+EN Failing, Never Participated 0.0

+EU Failing, Did Not Complete 0.0

+I Incomplete -

+See Incomplete Grades section

+W Withdraw -

+XE Academic Dishonesty 0.0